-Rise Above is exempt from the application of the Privacy Act 1988 (Cth).
-However, given the nature of the personal information it handles, it seeks to handle such information in a manner consistent with the Australian Privacy Principles.
+Rise Above is categorised as a small business operator, and, given the nature of the personal information it collects, it seeks to handle such information in a manner consistent with this Policy and the Australian Privacy Principles.

-Rise Above considers the privacy of personal information we hold in respect of the patients to whom we provide charitable support, particularly their health information, to be of the greatest importance.
+Rise Above considers the privacy of personal information it holds in respect of the patients to whom the charity provides charitable services, particularly health information, to be of the greatest importance.

 21 August 2018